 Yes.
 These are expenses of predator control, almost always lethal.
-Cattle and Calves on Feed surveys monthly to provide information on Cattle on Feed in feedlots with 1,000 head or more capacity.
+Cattle and Calves on Feed addition, 16 States (AZ, CA, CO, ID, IL, IA, KS, MN, NE, NM, OK, OR, SD, TX, WA, and WY) conduct surveys monthly to provide information on Cattle on Feed in feedlots with 1,000 head or more capacity.